rbprado/Ruby-MongoDB-VMs/README.md

 The scripts folder stores the scripts to installation of Ruby and RVM according with: https://rvm.io/integration/vagrant

-The lib folder stores the Ruby developed here.
+The lib folder stores the Ruby file developed here.

 ---